JacobSiegle/ai-rulesets/README.md

    8. Prefix all tailwind classes with "tw-" otherwise they won't work
    9. Build UI layouts with responsive design in mind
    10. Add "data-testid" attribute to actionable components like buttons and anchor tags
-2. When making a unit test for Angular apps do the following "unit test rules"
+2. Perform the following "Angular unit test rules" when making angular unit tests
-   1. Use the Angular "general rules" for tests
+   1. Include all "Angular general rules"
    2. Utilize ngMocks https://ng-mocks.sudo.eu/ for effective dependency mocking within tests
    3. Use jest with typescript
    4. Dont use TestBed instead use ngMocks "MockBuilder" with builder syntax like .mock(), .keep(), .provide()